Volunteer Corps

 Help Appalachian seniors access critical transportation, services, nutrition, and medical care.
 You’ll give hope to seniors living in social isolation through personal companionship, seasonal group activities, and general everyday support.

-Connect individuals and families with needed resources such as utility assistance, school supplies, and clothing as a Family Advocacy caseworker.
+Connect individuals and families with needed resources such as utility assistance, school supplies, and clothing as an AmeriCorps member in CAP's Family Advocacy program.
 You’ll build relationships and help struggling families meet basic needs.

 Youth Empowerment

-Our Youth Empowerment members provide a wide range of services for youth and teens, include classroom assistance, tutoring, afterschool activities, and leadership development.
+Youth Empowerment: Our Youth Empowerment educators provide a wide range of services for youth and teens, include classroom assistance, tutoring, afterschool activities, and leadership development.
 During the summer, you’ll help lead residential or day camp programming.

 Group Hospitality